AllenCell/endothelial-pipeline/README.md

 - `--N_PROC 1` : How many processors to use (default is "1").
 "1" can be replaced with any integer, memory permitting.
 - `--SAVE_OUTPUT True` : Whether or not to save the output (default is True).
 - `--IS_TEST False` : Whether or not to run a test (default is "False").
 If "False" is changed to "True" then only the first timepoint will be evaluated and it will be saved in `tests/results/` instead of `cellsmap/results/`.
-- `--VERBOSE False` : Whether to print out what the script is currently doing (default is "False").
+- `--VERBOSE False` : Whether to print out what the script is currently doing in detail (default is "False").

+#### Inputs
+1. All datasets found in the `data_config.yaml` file as unstitched images with their full Z-dimension.

 #### Outputs
 1. `cellsmap/results/cdh5_classic_seg/`: Classic segmentations based on timelapses of Cdh5-GFP.
 Each folder is a dataset name containing .ome.tiff files (1 file per timepoint).